On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 PTSD is a psychiatric disorder that occurs in people who have experienced or witnessed events that were traumatic to them.

 PTSD victims relive past events as though they are happening in the present.
-While it was originally considered a burden exclusive to combat veterans, it turns out that any experience that a person considers traumatic can lead to PTSD.
+While it was initially considered a burden exclusive to combat veterans, it turns out that any experience that a person finds traumatic can lead to PTSD.

 Shapiro wondered whether her method might work on people who had been struggling with traumatic memories for years.
 She volunteered to test her methods on veterans at an outreach center and watched with astonishment as stuck memories that had haunted veterans for 20 years disappeared in moments.